Dilbert66/esphome-vistaECP/README.md

 # Honeywell/Ademco Vista ECP ESPHome custom component and library

 This is an implementation of an ESPHOME custom component and ESP Library to interface directly to a Safewatch/Honeywell/Ademco Vista 15/20 alarm system using the ECP interface and very inexpensive ESP8266/ESP32 modules .
-The ECP library code is based on the arduino source code from the repository located at  https://github.com/TANC-security/keypad-firmware.
+The ECP library code is based on the arduino source code from Mark Kimsal's repository located at  https://github.com/TANC-security/keypad-firmware.
 It has been  completely rewritten as a class and adapted to work on the ESP8266/ESP32 platform using interrupt driven communications and pulse timing.
-A custom modified version of the ESPsoftwareserial library (https://github.com/plerup/espsoftwareserial) was also used for the serial communications to work more efficiently within the tight timing of the ESP8266 interrupt window.
+A custom modified version of Peter Lerup's ESPsoftwareserial library (https://github.com/plerup/espsoftwareserial) was also used for the serial communications to work more efficiently within the tight timing of the ESP8266 interrupt window.

 To compensate for the limitations of the minimal zone data sent by the panel, a time to live (TTL) attribute for each faulted zone was used.
 The panel only sends fault messages when a zone is faulted or alarmed and does not send data when the zone is restored, therefore the TTL timer is used to reset a zone after a preset duration once it stops receiving those fault/alarm messages for that zone.
 You can tweak the TTL setting in the YAML.
 The default timer is set to 30 seconds.